 “Mr. Trump, if you want to stay president, poke a sharp stick at the guys – otherwise, you may forget this ambition forever.
 And to you voters, we can let you know that after such a publication, you certainly don’t want to see him as president.
 The deadline is in one week,” the hackers’ statement reads.

 “Grubman, we will destroy your company down to the ground if we don’t see the money,” the hackers write.

 While the demand sounds like something straight out of a Black Mirror episode, it is a bit baffling.
 Out of all the famous clients who have retained Grubman’s services, Donald Trump wasn’t on the list.
 Though perhaps his name was omitted intentionally.

-The firm’s owner, Alan Grubman, says he will not negotiate with the hackers.
+The firm’s owner, Allen Grubman, says he will not negotiate with the hackers.
 Part of the problem is trust: sources close to the power attorney say he’s afraid hackers will release the documents anyway (which, incidentally, does happen in a Black Mirror episode).
 Now that the FBI is involved, the matter is considered an act of international terrorism.
 Threatening the president of the United States certainly elevates that claim.

 Grubman has represented stars like Madonna, Lady Gaga, Mariah Carey, U2, Bruce Springsteen, Bette Midler, and many more.
 Hackers posted screengrabs of a contract from Madonna’s “Madame X” tour to prove the hack’s authenticity.
 It’s estimated hackers obtained access to 756 GB of data, including contracts, non-disclosure agreements, and private communications.